Christiaan Snouck Hurgronje: Espionage

-On 28 August 1884, Christiaan Snouck Hurgronje arrived in Jeddah.
-At just 27 years old, this Dutch scholar, orientalist, and spy had one main goal — to enter Mecca and gather information that would help maintain Dutch colonial rule.
+On 28 August 1884, Snouck Hurgronje arrived in Jeddah.
+At just 27 years old, the Dutch scholar, orientalist, and spy had one main goal — to enter Mecca and gather information that would help maintain Dutch colonial rule.
 His key task was to observe the activities of pilgrims coming from Aceh and Java and study their connections with Mecca’s ulema community.
 The Dutch government feared that these pilgrims, influenced by Mecca’s religious leaders, might return home and lead uprisings against colonial authority.

-Hurgronje had studied theology at Leiden University and earned his doctorate in 1880 for a thesis titled *The Celebration of Mecca*.
+Hurgronje had studied theology at Leiden University and earned his doctorate in 1880 for a thesis titled: The Celebration of Mecca.
 Later, he taught at the Dutch Colonial Civil Service Training Institute.
 To enter Mecca, it became essential for him to pretend to be a Muslim.
 He adopted the name Abdul Ghaffar and gained substantial knowledge of Islamic rituals and customs so that he could win the trust of the local authorities and people.
 In the Hejaz region, which was under the rule of the Ottoman Empire, he successfully gained the confidence of Governor Osman Pasha, as well as local judges and scholars.

-On 21 January 1885, Hurgronje received permission to enter Mecca.
+On 21 January 1885, Snouck Hurgronje received permission to enter Mecca.
 He stayed there for the next seven months, building close relationships with people from various levels of the local Muslim society.
 He mingled with Mecca’s scholars, muftis, sheikhs, and ordinary residents.
 He took part in prayers and carefully observed the activities of pilgrims from Aceh, Java, and other regions.
 He carried a camera weighing around 40 kilograms and used it to photograph the Kaaba, the mosque area, and various parts of Mecca.
 He also recorded the sound of Qur'an recitation, which is considered the first known recording of a Qur'an recitation in history.

 Before leaving Mecca, he safely sent his rare sepia photographs, recordings, and documents to Leiden University Library, where they are preserved to this day.
 His collection is regarded as a unique record of Mecca’s society, architecture, and religious practices.

 After returning from Mecca, Hurgronje was appointed as a colonial adviser to the Dutch East Indies government.
 He played a key role in shaping policies aimed at limiting Islamic education, placing mosques and religious leaders under state control, and suppressing Islamic movements.
 His policies and strategies were effective in quelling rebellions during the Aceh War (1873–1914).

 Hurgronje’s work remains a topic of debate among historians.
 Some view him as a skilled spy and architect of colonial policy, while others see him as both an orientalist scholar and a deceptive investigator.
 His pretending to convert to Islam during his time in Mecca is still a subject of discussion among researchers and historians.
 However, there is no doubt that he was one of the first people from the Western world to provide a well-organized and authentic account of Meccan society and the pilgrimage.